Anger Management CoursesAnger Management Course takes place regularly throughout the year

 Or click here to send us an enquiry or book online.

-On successful completion of the course, all participants will receive a Certificate stating that they have completed an Anger Management Course at Access Counselling Clinic centre. with CPD points of 12 hours.
+On successful completion, all participants will receive a Certificate stating that they have completed an Anger Management Course at Access Counselling Clinic centre. with CPD points of 6 hours.

 Course Outline: Learn to manage your anger and improve your life.